 Through its regular operations, the company is exposed to interest rate risk.
 Interest risk occurs in the company's portfolio in connection with its activities relating to loans and bond debt in which different interest terms apply to the company's receivables and liabilities.
 Depending on the relationship between the interest terms for receivables and liabilities, changes to interest rates could result in increased income or expenses.
 Møre Boligkreditt AS uses interest rate swaps as part of its risk management to manage interest rate risk.
 The company's borrowings with fixed interest rates and fixed-rate loans to customers are swapped to floating interest rates.
-Potential effect of a 1 year period change in interest rate of 1 percentage point, is an increase/decrease in interest income of NOK 15.5 million.
-Relative to the company's total equity of NOK 1,791 million, the company's interest rate risk is considered to be insignificant.

 Møre Boligkreditt AS has funding in foreign currency.
 Currency risk associated with this funding is hedged and minimized by use of currency swaps.
 No foreign currencies had a material net position on the company's balance sheet at the end of the year.
 The financial derivatives are recognised at fair value, with value changes recognised in the profit and loss account and carried in the balance sheet on a gross basis per contract as assets or liabilities respectively.
 The estimated fair value of financial OTC derivatives is adjusted for counterparty credit risk (CVA) or for the company's own credit risk (DVA).
+Interest rate risk